orbis-eval/orbis_addon_satyanweshi/README.md

-# Aida Aggregation Plugin for Orbis
+# Satyanweshi Addon for Orbis

+Drill-down analysis of two evaluation runs side by side as HTML output.